stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 decided that a talk with the senior Ward was imperative.

   So on the sixth of March, 1928, there was a long and serious conference in Mr.
-Ward&rsquo;s office, after which the utterly bewildered father summoned Dr. Willett in a kind of helpless resignation.
+Ward's office, after which the utterly bewildered father summoned Dr. Willett in a kind of helpless resignation.
 Willett looked over the strained and awkward signatures of the cheques, and compared them in his mind with the penmanship of that last frantic note.
 Certainly, the change was radical and profound, and yet there was something damnably familiar about the new writing.
 It had crabbed and archaic tendencies of a very curious sort, and seemed to result from a type of stroke utterly different from that which the youth had always used.
-It was strange&mdash;but where had he seen it before?
+It was strange--but where had he seen it before?
 On the whole, it was obvious that Charles was insane.
 Of that there could be no doubt.
 And since it appeared unlikely that he could handle his property or continue to deal with the outside world much longer, something must quickly be done toward his oversight and possible